metio/terraform-provider-k8s/docs/data-sources/rc_app_stacks_runtime_component_v1_manifest.md

 Optional:

-- `action` (String) Action to perform based on regex matching.
-Default is 'replace'.uppercase and lowercase actions require Prometheus >= 2.36.
+- `action` (String) Action to perform based on the regex matching.'Uppercase' and 'Lowercase' actions require Prometheus >= v2.36.0.'DropEqual' and 'KeepEqual' actions require Prometheus >= v2.41.0.Default: 'Replace'
-- `modulus` (Number) Modulus to take of the hash of the source label values.
+- `modulus` (Number) Modulus to take of the hash of the source label values.Only applicable when the action is 'HashMod'.
 - `regex` (String) Regular expression against which the extracted value is matched.
-Default is '(.*)'
-- `replacement` (String) Replacement value against which a regex replace is performed if theregular expression matches.
-Regex capture groups are available.
-Default is '$1'
+- `replacement` (String) Replacement value against which a Replace action is performed if theregular expression matches.Regex capture groups are available.
-- `separator` (String) Separator placed between concatenated source label values. default is ';'.
+- `separator` (String) Separator is the string between concatenated SourceLabels.
 - `source_labels` (List of String) The source labels select values from existing labels.
-Their content is concatenatedusing the configured separator and matched against the configured regular expressionfor the replace, keep, and drop actions.
+Their content isconcatenated using the configured Separator and matched against theconfigured regular expression.
-- `target_label` (String) Label to which the resulting value is written in a replace action.It is mandatory for replace actions.
-Regex capture groups are available.
+- `target_label` (String) Label to which the resulting string is written in a replacement.It is mandatory for 'Replace', 'HashMod', 'Lowercase', 'Uppercase','KeepEqual' and 'DropEqual' actions.Regex capture groups are available.

 <a id="nestedatt--spec--monitoring--endpoints--oauth2"></a>